molecule/molecule.github.io/_post/media-consumed.md

         icon: noun-book-10732.png
     -
         title: Fool's Errand by Robin Hobb
-        review: I wanted to love this but the character is so whiny and negative I just can't put myself through that again.
+        review: I wanted to love this but the character is so whiny and negative.
+I just can't put myself through that again.
         rating: 1
         link:
         type: Book
         icon: noun-book-10732.png
     -
         title: Legend of Korra
         review: Great just to stay in touch with the world, but the characters don't have the same goofy charm as ATLA.
 Adults can be goofy too!
 Why won't they let adults and teenagers be goofy too?
+Also the fighting animation is significantly worse.
         rating: 2
         link:
         type: Show